raifcoonjah/Xtweaks-debloater/README.md

 4. If you're willing to help or have a test device, hit me up on IG <a href="https://instagram.com/mraif13">here</a>
 5. If you get yourself in any problems which should not happen but if you do, a quick restart can easily fix the bug if not, back up your phone on Smart Switch then do a reset.
 6. Apps such as YouTube/Chrome/Google Music/Movies/Books are optional.
 7. Please don't steal this and make it seems like it's yours.
-I put about 15 hours every week to improve and add new commands/features.
+I put hours every week to improve and add new commands/features.
 8. If you want to help me even more you can find my PayPal <a href="#more-info">here<a/>
 9. Sometimes apps can come back due to software updates, rerun the commands and you should be up and running again.
 10. Enjoy! #Xtweaks